dining

 860-659-0409

 Adriatik’s Family Restaurant - Adriatik’s is just the kind of place where there is never a wait, the portions are large, the prices are reasonable, and the food is great.
 Pasta dishes are a standout — each made to your liking with whatever shape and sauce you prefer, then served with a salad and fresh-baked bread.
-The Penne Basciola, featuring sausage, fresh mushrooms, and spinach all tossed in a light tomato sauce and topped with Parmesan cheese, is fantastic.
+The Penne Basciola, featuring sausage, fresh mushrooms, and spinach tossed in a light tomato sauce and topped with Parmesan cheese, is fantastic.
 The Linguini with Clam Sauce — red or white — is just right.
 The Veal or Chicken Parmigiana is rich and satisfying.
 They offer a great selection of tasty Greek dishes.
 The beer and wine selection is small but nicely inexpensive.
 And you’ll be glad to know that they offer catering.

 30 Welles St., Station 35, Glastonbury